informedcitizenry/z80DotNet/README.md

             ...
 setborder:  call $229b       ; poke border color with acc.
 ```
-Trailing colons for jump instructions are optional.
+Trailing colons for labels are optional.

 Once labels are defined they cannot be redinfed in other parts of code.
 This gets tricky as source grows, since one must choose a unique name for each label.
 There are a few ways to avoid this problem.
 ```